ameyaKetkar/TypeChangeMiner/README.md

 TypeChangeMiner
 =================
- TypeFactMiner is a tool written in Java, can detect the type changes applied in the history of a Java Project.
+ TypeFactMiner - a tool written in Java, can detect the type changes applied in the history of a Java Project.

  An example of a type change is: